typemiguel/WalnutiQ/WalnutiQ/README.md

 the second version called MARK II), train it on data, view it's activity as text and visual output, and test it's ability to recognize objects.
 All of the code here supports modeling of the human brain at a high level of abstraction while still allowing user access to individual neurons.
+Follow the following steps to begin understanding how to use this repository:

-Please watch the following playlist to become familiar with the neuroscience behind this repository at http://www.youtube.com/playlist?list=PLPXsMt57rLtgddN0NQEmXP-FbF6wt2O-f
+1. Please watch the following playlist to become familiar with the neuroscience behind this repository at http://www.youtube.com/playlist?list=PLPXsMt57rLtgddN0NQEmXP-FbF6wt2O-f

-Please download the following JSON file saver/opener library to allow MARK II objects to be saved and opened: http://db.tt/1hwFbzcq
+2. Please download the following JSON file saver/opener library to allow MARK II objects to be saved and opened: http://db.tt/1hwFbzcq

-Add this library(.jar file) by right-clicking your project in the package explorer --> Build Path --> Add External Archives...
+3. Add this library(.jar file) by right-clicking your project in the package explorer --> Build Path --> Add External Archives...

-Please go to the folder WalnutiQ/train/model.MARK_II/HowToUseMARK_II.java to view an example of how to use all of the code.
+4. Pull code and go to the folder WalnutiQ/train/model.MARK_II/HowToUseMARK_II.java to view an example of how to use all of the code.

   <h5>What each file or folder is for:</h5>
-  1.images
+  - images
-     -model.MARK_II = images to be used for training.
+     - model.MARK_II = images to be used for training.
-  2.src
-    -model
+  - src
+    - model
-      -MARK_II = classes containing the core logic for the brain model.MARK_II, Includes data structures for basic brain structures and algorithms that simulate how the brain learns.
+      - MARK_II = classes containing the core logic for the brain model.MARK_II,
+                  Includes data structures for basic brain structures and algorithms that simulate how the brain learns.
-    -ConnectTypes = classes allow the different brain components in MARK II to connect to each other in a variety of ways.
+    - ConnectTypes = classes allow the different brain components in MARK II to connect to each other in a variety of ways.
-    -theory = contains a class MemoryClassifier.java(equivalent to a multiclass SVM) capable of identifying what category a new image is in given a nervous system that has been trained on images from this category.
+    - theory = contains a class MemoryClassifier.java(equivalent to a
+               multiclass SVM) capable of identifying what category a new image is in given a nervous system that has been trained on images from this category.
-  3.tests
-     -model
+  - tests
+     - model
-        -MARK_II = test classes for all model.MARK_II classes
+        - MARK_II = test classes for all model.MARK_II classes
-     -ConnectTypes = test classes for all connect methods -theory = test classes for all theory classes 4.train
+     - ConnectTypes = test classes for all connect methods
+     - theory = test classes for all theory classes
-     -model
+  - train
+     - model
-        -MARK_II = contains a class that demonstrates how to use the classes currently in the MARK II design.
+        - MARK_II = contains a class that demonstrates how to use the classes currently in the MARK II design.
-  5..project = When writing your code use the IDE This file will allow all of
-                 your files to be organized in the correct folder.
+  - .project = When writing your code use the IDE This file will allow all of your files to be organized in the correct folder.
-  6.MARKII_UML.jpg = UML diagram of all classes
+  - MARKII_UML.jpg = UML diagram of all classes

 Most importantly, this research is made possible by the countless neuroscientists and engineers at Numenta(www.Numenta.com).
 Numenta has